mzanini/cv/index.md

 **Senior Software Engineer** _(Mar 2020 - Jan 2021)_ <br>
 - Tech lead of the squad: writing product and tech spec working very closely with the squad's product manager.
-- Lead project to upgrade the backend from Rails 4.2 to Rails 5.2
+- Lead backend upgrade from Rails 4.2 to Rails 5.2.
-- Implemented new AWS-based Key Management System
+- Implemented new AWS-based Key Management System.
-- Re-engineered the entire licensing system.
+- Re-engineered the entire license management system.
 - Direct manager of 1 engineer and 1 contractor.

-**Software Engineer II** _(Jun 2018 - Mar 2020)_ <br>
+**Full Stack Software Engineer** _(Jun 2018 - Mar 2020)_ <br>
 - Lead the 2-person team that rebuilt Groove's meeting scheduler from scratch, using Next.js and Ruby on Rails.
 - Took ownership of Groove's Salesforce managed package, written in APEX.
-Refactored important part of the code and implemented logic and APIs to support some of the most important features in Groove.
-- Implemented part of Groove's GraphQl API
+- Implemented APIs in GraphQl.

 ### @ [**Zero Mile Labs**](https://www.zeromilelabs.com) _in Issaquah, WA_ <br>
 ##### Mobile app development _(9 months)_